 China-backed payment processor to accelerate global expansion

-SHANGHAI (Reuters) - China's state-backed electronic payment services giant, China UnionPay, launched an international arm tasked with speeding its expansion overseas, heating up competition with rivals such as Visa Inc (V.N) and Mastercard Inc (MA.N).
+SHANGHAI Nov 30 (Reuters) - China's state-backed electronic payment services giant, China UnionPay, launched an international arm tasked with speeding its expansion overseas, heating up competition with rivals such as Visa Inc and Mastercard Inc.

-The move underscores UnionPay's growing global ambitions, and follows a World Trade Organisation (WTO) ruling that China discriminates against foreign card companies by favoring UnionPay in the home market.
+The move underscores UnionPay's growing global ambitions, and follows a World Trade Organisation (WTO) ruling that China discriminates against foreign card companies by favouring UnionPay in the home market.

 "UnionPay's internationalism provides convenience to Chinese residents and companies going overseas.
 Also it provides a new payment option for overseas residents and companies," Liu Shiyu, deputy governor of the People's Bank of China, said at the opening ceremony of UnionPay's unit.

-Over 70 million Chinese traveled overseas in 2011, up 22 percent from a year earlier, according to government data.
+Over 70 million Chinese travelled overseas in 2011, up 22 percent from a year earlier, according to government data.

-UnionPay has already formed partnerships with groups such as HSBC Holdings Plc (HSBA.L) and National Australia Bank Ltd (NAB.AX) to promote its cards in other countries.
+UnionPay has already formed partnerships with groups such as HSBC Holdings Plc and National Australia Bank Ltd to promote its cards in other countries.

 The tie-ups have intensified competition in the international market between UnionPay and global players such as Visa and MasterCard, who have been lobbying China to open its domestic bank card market to foreigners.